martin12333/Readable-Lisp-S-expressions/Solution.md

 Trying them out
 =============

 Read the [Install-howto] to learn how to install the software.
+[Prepackaged] lists some cases where the software is prepackaged for your use.

 Then look one of our two tutorials: